 Introduction to Ashwagandha

 Ashwagandha, scientifically known as Withania somnifera, is a powerful herb deeply rooted in the tradition of Ayurvedic medicine.
 It is believed that the herb’s roots have a strong aroma reminiscent of a horse, and it is associated with imparting strength and vitality.
+Some scientific studies suggest that Ashwagandha may help in height growth.
+Does this really happen?
+Let’s Find out.

 Historical Use of Ashwagandha in Ayurvedic Medicine